momenttech/maestro-architecture/README.md

 * Categories and sub-categories are hard to define correctly
 * Problems arise when using datasets with overlapping meanings

-# Guide lines for the new architecture
+# Guide lines for an evolution

 * Avoid specific trainings whenever it's possible
 * Do not require huge amount of data to start working